waypointnda/waypoint/nda.md

 ## No Exclusive Financing

-Neither party shall, directly or through others, discuss or enter into any oral or written agreement, arrangement, or understanding for debt or equity financing of a _Transaction_:
+Neither party shall, directly or through others, discuss or enter into any oral or written agreement, arrangement, or understanding for debt or equity financing of the _Transaction_:

 - on an exclusive basis; or